Buying or building a new home

 There are cons, too

-There are disadvantages, though, to living in a new community.
-To achieve economy of scale, tract home builders can create cookie-cutter neighborhoods that lack architectural diversity and mature landscaping.
 Since land costs less on the outskirts of the city or outside the city limits, you may have to drive farther to work from your new home.
-If the builder is still building in your neighborhood, you'll have to live with the noise of construction during the day and dust, mud, and the occasional nail in your tire!
+If houses are still going up in your neighborhood, you'll have to live with the noise of construction during the day and dust, mud, and the occasional nail in your tire!

 Getting a foot in the door

-Builders don't like to lower their prices, and they will not cut you a deal if you don’t use an agent.
-If they did, it would hurt future values for the whole neighborhood, and agents would stop bringing in their buyers.
-Builders prefer to give home buyers incentives, often in the form of upgrades such as tile instead of vinyl in wet areas, more landscaping, or better-quality appliances.
+Builders don't like to lower their prices on individual homes, and they will not cut you a deal if you don’t use an agent.
+For one thing, if they did, it would hurt future values for the whole neighborhood.
+For another, agents would stop bringing in their buyers.
+Builders rely on their reputation and agents for business.

 How to get a deal